 The Kingdom is also a member of, and an active participant in, major international initiatives such as the Global Methane Initiative, the Mission Innovation, the Clean Energy Ministerial, and the Net Zero Producers Forum.
 These initiatives span all sectors of the economy and are carried out by a wide array of both public and private sector entities.
+As per its Updated NDCs, the Kingdom aims to reduce, avoid, and remove GHG emissions by 278 million tons of CO2eq https://www4.unfccc.int/sites/ndcstaging/PublishedDocuments/Saudi%20Arabia%20First/KSA-INDCs%20English.pdf

-As per its Updated NDCs, the Kingdom aims to reduce, avoid, and remove GHG emissions by 278 million tons of CO,eq annually by 2030.
-This target is a sizeable increase versus the previous target (130 million tons of COeeg annually) published in the Kingdom's Intended NDC (INDC)2, demonstrating the highest possible ambition from the Kingdom.
+As per its Updated NDCs, the Kingdom aims to reduce, avoid, and remove GHG emissions by 278 million tons of CO2eq annually by 2030.
+This target is a sizeable increase versus the previous target (130 million tons of CO2eq annually) published in the Kingdom's Intended NDC (INDC), demonstrating the highest possible ambition from the Kingdom.